awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_DefenderOffice365_policies.md

 ---
 lab:
-    title: 'Lab1: Exercise 1 - mplement ATP Policies '
+    title: 'Lab1: Exercise 1 - Implement Defender for Office 365 Policies '
     type: 'Answer Key'
     module: 'Module 5: Threat Protection'
 ---

-# Module 5 - Lab 1 - Exercise 1 - Implement ATP Policies
+# Module 5 - Lab 1 - Exercise 1 - Implement Defender for Office 365 Policies

-You have a Global Admin account set up for Holly Dickson, and you&#39;re signed into Microsoft 365 as Holly.
-In this phase of your pilot project for Adatum, you want to edit an existing ATP Safe Links policy, and then create a Safe Attachments policy and turn on Advanced Threat Protection for SharePoint, OneDrive, and Microsoft Teams.
+You have a Global Admin account set up for Holly Dickson, and you're signed into Microsoft 365 as Holly.
+In this phase of your pilot project for Adatum, you want to edit an existing Defender for Office 365 Safe Links policy, and then create a Safe Attachments policy and turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams.
 You will also validate both policies to ensure they work properly.

 **Note**  If in Azure Active Directory Groups, you don't see a group named **All Company**, complete the following steps.
 Otherwise start on **Task 1**
 1. You should still be logged into your Client 1 VM (**LON-CL1**) as the **LON-CL1\Admin** account, and you should still be logged into Microsoft 365 as **Holly Dickson**.